digital-land/technical-documentation/docs/data-operations-manual/Tutorials/Monitoring-Data-Quality.md

 3. **Analyse Unknown Entity issues**
     Open the `issue_summary.csv` file and apply a filter to the "scope" column to display only entries related to ODP.
 Begin by analysing all unknown entities issues associated with the ODP scope.

     If the `count_issue` for any dataset is unusually high, verify that the entities are valid and new. `count_issue` may also be high if the LPA has recently their references for existing entities.
+Keep a note of endpoints with an unusually high number of `count_issue` to review once the entities have been assigned.

     The command will prompt the user to confirm.
 Type "yes" to assign Unknown entities for ODP.